kstenerud/concise-encoding/cte-specification.md

 Implied Structure
 -----------------

-This section is included primarily to provide feature parity with CBE, so that an implied structure CBE document can also be viewed as CTE when needed.
-It's unlikely that saving a few bytes in a CTE document will ever matter.

 In certain cases, it is desirable to predefine parts of the document structure when their constraints have already been defined elsewhere in your system or protocol design.
 When parts of the structure are predefined and agreed to among all parties, it is no longer necessary to transmit information about them.